 Credit cards, while not great, are far cheaper than payday loans, provided you repay both within the same amount of time.
 For example, a month’s £200 payday loan costs £60, but on a credit card repaid in full, it's free.
 Even when it's not free, a credit card costs around £3-£10 a month (depending on your APR).

 So apply for a credit card for use in emergencies (the roof falling in, not new shoes).
 If you’ve a decent credit history, go for a 0% spending card.
 If not, then even poor-credit credit cards at what we’d normally say are horrid 30-50% APR rates are much cheaper than payday loans.

-To ensure this is kept for disciplined emergency use only, not willy-nilly spending, once you get the card, put it in a small freezer bag full of water.
-Then put it in the freezer.
+To ensure this is kept for disciplined emergency use only, not willy-nilly spending, once you get the card, put it in a waterproof bag, then put that bag in a bag full of water & put it in the freezer.
 If you need it, you’ll need to smash the ice – which should give you serious pause for thought as you hack away to get the card.

 Get cash: 5 minutes (time taken to hack away at the ice)

 Although borrowing from family (or a close friend) can be tricky, if you're in a bad way it may be worth asking for help, even if it's just going around for dinner to save on costs.
 Plus, often talking about your money problems can be a huge relief (see the Debt-Free Wannabe board on the MSE forums).

 To make you and them feel better, do it formally.
 Write down the amount and when you'll repay them – along the same terms.